 The audit subsystem is distributed with your IRIX operating system media, but is not installed by default.
-To enable auditing, you must use Inst to install the eoe2.sw.audit software package from your distribution media. inst is described in detail in the Software Installation Guide.
+To enable auditing, you must use Inst to install the eoe.sw.audit software package from your distribution media.
+Inst is described in detail in IRIX Admin: Software Installation and Licensing.
 Once this package has been installed, reboot your system and use the chkconfig utility to enable auditing.
 The chkconfig(1M) reference page provides complete information on the use of chkconfig but, simply described, you will see a list of configurable options and a notation of off or on for each option.
 The list is in alphabetical order.